Mini-class

 $$ \mathbb{E}_{q_\theta}[s_\theta \cdot k_3] = \underbrace{-\nabla_\theta D_{\mathrm{KL}}(p \| q_\theta)}_{\text{bias term}} + \nabla_\theta D_{\mathrm{KL}}(q_\theta \| p) $$

-When $k_3$ is used as a reward penalty, the gradient is biased, with the bias term equal to the negative of the forward KL gradient.
+When $k_3$ is used in reward shaping, the gradient is biased, with the bias term equal to the negative of the forward KL gradient.

 Empirical evidence: Shah et al. (2025) report that in on-policy RL fine-tuning of LLMs: